Pentop Cottage is the mountain-biking equivalent of a luxury doorstep skiing chalet in Val D’Isere.

 Not only is Pentop ideally situated just yards from some of the best singletrack in Wales, but it’s at the epicentre of Welsh riding.
 Within 45 minutes are four of the best mountain biking trail centres in the UK.

-Closest is the Marin Trail that can be picked up just 4 miles away, close to Betws y Coed.
+Closest are the Gwydir Trails that can be picked up just 4 miles away, close to Betws y Coed.
 You can either drive there or follow a mainly off-road route on your bike that includes some fine sections of natural trail (you’ll find a laminated route plan in the Adventure Room).

-The Marin Trail itself is a proper mountain bike trail in every sense of the term.
-Big climbs, big descents, brilliant singletrack and amazing scenery.
-Most, but not all of the climbs are on forest roads and tracks and all of the descents are on the sweetest singletrack which varies from very tight, technical and rocky to wonderfully open and flowing, from dark forest to exposed ridgelines.
+The Gwydir Mawr Trail is a proper mountain bike trail with big climbs, big descents, brilliant singletrack and amazing scenery.
+Most, but not all of the climbs are on forest roads and tracks and all of the descents are on the singletrack which varies from very tight, technical and rocky to wonderfully open and flowing, from dark forest to exposed ridgelines.
 The 25km route can be done at race speed in less than 2 hours, or up to 4 hours if you take in all of the amazing views of Snowdonia.
+It incorporates the shorter Gwydir Bach trail, which is a 8.7km version taking between 45 to 90 minutes to complete.

 Just over the hill from Penmachno on the outskirts of the slate mining town of Blaenau Ffestiniog is the newest addition to Welsh trail centres – Antur Stiniog.
 It’s predominantly a downhill and freeride centre with blue, red, black and double black trails and an efficient uplift.
 While all have big trail features including flowy berms, big tabletops, rocky descents and double jumps they do cater for a full range of abilities.
 Check out the website for opening times and uplift bookings.